justusip/crypto-pnd-bot/README.md

 > dump, since most investors would rather hold the coin than sell at a loss.
 >
 > Post-pump review: Within half an hour, after the coin price and trading volume recover to approximately the pre-pump
-> levels, the admin posts a review on coin price change, typi- cally including only two price points — start price (or low
+> levels, the admin posts a review on coin price change, typically including only two price points — start price (or low
 > price) and peak price, and touts how much the coin price in-creased by the pump (Figure 1).
 Information such as trading
-> volume and timescale is only selectively revealed: if the vol- ume is high, and the pump-and-dump lasts a long time (
+> volume and timescale is only selectively revealed: if the volume is high, and the pump-and-dump lasts a long time (
 > over 10 minutes, say, would be considered “long”), then those stats will be “proudly” announced; if the volume is low or
 > the time between coin announcement and price peak is too short (which is often the case), then the information is
 > glossed over.
 Such posts give newcomers, who can access channel history, the illusion that pump-and-dumps are highly